BDC Hamburger Icon

 3. Influencer social media marketing must be on-brand and authentic.

 In the early days of influencer marketing — before it was even called “influencer marketing” — you could drive ridiculously high volume by having an account with a large following promote your product or service in a post.
-A well-known person promoting a brand was a novelty back then, so the method worked well to generate leads and sales.
+A well-known person promoting a brand was a novelty back then, so the method worked well to generate sales leads and purchases.

-But times have changed, and follower count alone is now irrelevant.
-Today, brands succeed by identifying “microinfluencers” with highly engaged followings that are perfectly matched to their target audience.
-To succeed, influencer promotions must be natural and authentic.
+However, times have changed, and follower count alone is now irrelevant.
+Today, brands succeed by identifying “microinfluencers” with highly engaged followings that are ideally matched to their target audience.
+To succeed, influencer promotions must be organic and authentic.

 4. UGC is vital to social media marketing.